 Heat Distribution: The heat in an electric oven is drier and more evenly distributed compared to a gas oven, which is better for baking and roasting most types of food.

-Power Source: If the power goes out, you can t cook.
+Power Source: If the power goes out, you can't cook.

 Durability: A smooth ceramic cooktop can shatter if you drop a heavy item on it or splash cold water on a hot burner.
 You can also scratch the top with a cast-iron pot and ruin the shiny finish.

 Heats Quickly: The flame on a gas stovetop lights immediately, giving you instant heat, and you can control the heat level with precision.
 When you turn the flame off, the food can stay on the range without worry of overcooking because the elements cool quickly.
+You can also control the flame more easily, to adjust temperature as needed.

 Fuel Source: Gas ranges operate on either propane or natural gas, both of which are relatively inexpensive and clean burning.
-You save money in the long run by using gas rather than electricity to cook your food.
+You save money in the long run by using gas, rather than electricity, to cook your food.

 Broiling Temperature: If you like to broil, a gas oven can provide an appealing unevenness to your food, such as with potatoes or cheese on French onion soup.